sadn1ck/sadn1ck/src/experience.md

 > Februrary 2021 - April 2021

-- Configured continuous Integration and deployment pipeline to automatically build, test and deploy NestJS Backend in a Docker container on AWS ECS using AWS Codebuild and Codepipeline
+- Configured a CI/CD pipeline with Codepipeline to build, test and deploy NestJS Backend in a Docker container on AWS ECS using AWS Codebuild and Codepipeline
-- Set up EC2 application load balancer, monitoring and access and network logging of API Bootstrapped and set up a NestJS based backend, maintained docker images and automatic database migrations to reduce wastage of development time
-- Created pixel perfect views and screens from Figma designs for the core React Native mobile app
+- Created multi-stage docker images to reduce deployment time by 10%

 ### Software Engineer Intern @ Banbreach